Make peak flow a habit!

 Next to your peak flow number also write:

-- Any signs or symptoms you felt.
+- Date and time of your measurement and any signs or symptoms you felt.

 - Steps you took if you had symptoms or your peak flow dropped.